 1st DISTRICT COURT COVID-19 INFORMATION

-ENTRANCE INTO THE MONROE COUNTY COURTHOUSE IS BY APPOINTMENT ONLY.
-THE CLERKS OFFICE IS CLOSED TO THE PUBLIC FROM 12:00 p.m.
+THE PUBLIC IS ALLOWED ENTRANCE INTO THE COURTHOUSE.
+ALL 1ST DISTRICT COURT OFFICES ARE CLOSED TO THE PUBLIC FROM 12:00 p.m.
 UNTIL 1:00 p.m.

 A DROP BOX IS AVAILABLE AT THE COURTHOUSE ENTRANCE FOR FILINGS & PAYMENTS.